Japan, South Korea leaders pray at memorial for Korean atomic bomb victims in Hiroshima | Law-Order

 - Japan

-Yoon is in Hiroshima with leaders from seven other guest nations and G7 countries for "outreach" sessions on Sunday, the last day of the three-day summit.
+Yoon was in Hiroshima with leaders from seven other guest nations and G7 countries for “outreach” sessions on Sunday, the last day of the three-day summit.

+Kishida and Yoon held talks after laying lowers, and joined US President Joe Biden later Sunday for discussions about further deepening security cooperation, including ways to strengthen US nuclear deterrence for its two key allies in the region.

+The three leaders discussed stepping up coordination including real-time sharing of data warning of North Korea's missiles as part of their response to the North's nuclear and missile threats, the Japanese Foreign Ministry said.

 Yoon and Kishida, accompanied by their first ladies, stood in front of the memorial where they laid bouquets of white flowers and lowered their heads as they paid tribute to tens of thousands of Koreans who died in the attack 78 years ago.